 Tracey Waters is the Director of People Experience at Sky, the UK’s largest pay-TV and digital broadcaster, with over 30000 employees and millions of viewers.
 Tracey is also an inspiring Agile HR pioneer and the visionary behind one of the best Agile HR case studies in the corporate world today.
 By embracing an Agile mindset, Tracey and her team have not only radically redesigned their own team structure and operative model but have revolutionised Sky’s people practices and learning culture.
-Natal caught up with Tracey to learn more about her Agile HR adventures and the team’s achievements over the last few years.
+Agile HR Community caught up with Tracey to learn more about her Agile HR adventures and the team’s achievements over the last few years.

 Meet Tracey Waters, Director of People Experience at Sky